Healthy and Safe Communities

 To engage the public through implementation, Staff intends to leverage a recently on-boarded consultant who is tasked with facilitating a Housing Collaborative between Sonoma and Napa County jurisdictions.
 The scope includes a robust public engagement strategy and staff intends to leverage this effort to establish the HEIG.

-Success will ultimately be measured by the county’s ability to provide safe and affordable housing to its constituents.
+Success will ultimately be measured by the County’s ability to encourage the development of safe and affordable housing for its constituents.
 Success of its engagement approach and planning may be measured by how inclusive of a process it will be and the level of input that is received by the community.
 Success will be measured by how effective staff was in including a diverse group of stakeholders.
+Equity will be a key component through all aspects of this effort.
+By being inclusive of communities most in need of affordable housing, staff can ensure a robust engagement process to develop incentives for affordable housing development.

 The following adopted Housing Element programs direct staff to continue equity and outreach activities throughout the current planning cycle.
 A selection of Housing Element programs that should further these efforts are listed below: